wubostc/virtualized-table-for-antd/README.md

   />
   ```

-  > Maybe you need to fix your style
+  > Maybe you need to fix your style.

   ```less
   ant-table [vt] > table > .ant-table-tbody > tr > td {